Cigar Taxation

 Our subject matter experts in the tobacco industry created this complete guide on the intricacies of taxing cigars, challenges for tax teams, the effects of legislation, and more.

-Challenges for Tax Teams
+Challenges for tax teams

 Conducting business with products like cigars across several jurisdictions requires tax professionals to understand multiple state statutes.
 Within the statutes, crucial details will assist teams in calculating excise taxes on cigars, definitions of different types of cigars, and the cigar attributes specific to each jurisdiction.